The-Quill/SE-Chat-Terminal/readme.md

 #SE Chat Websockets

-To get started, import the following plugins:
+To get started, build the required plugins by calling:

- - `Cheerio`
- - `bluebird`
- - `request`
- - `ws`

-They're need for HTML loading, Promises, making ajax calls and websockets respectively.
+     npm install

-Then, add your username and password to the relevant strings in `ws.js`
+Then, add your username and password to the relevant strings to your environment place (`.bash_profile` on mac, `.bash_rc` on linux)

 Navigate to the folder in Terminal/CMD, and call

-     node ws.js
+     node start.js

 #License